codelearncreate/toolkit/src/collections/guides/supporting-autonomy.md

 The primary goal of a collaborative workshop with children with disabilities is to provide them with ample opportunities to express their ideas and actively contribute to project development.
 However, due to each child's unique needs, direct participation may present challenges.
 Some participants may face difficulties holding a pen, drawing in a specific direction, moving without assistive devices, or sharing their ideas verbally.

 In such collaborative settings, caregivers — such as teachers, parents, or guardians — are often present, and their instinct to help may lead them to intervene when a child is struggling to participate.
-They may hold the child's hand, interpret facial expressions on their behalf, or even complete an activity on their behalf.
+They may hold the child's hand, interpret facial expressions or even complete an activity on their behalf.
 As facilitators, it is essential to be mindful of these situations.

 ## Suggestions